- The Joint Commission began evaluating and accrediting hospital laboratory services in 1979 and freestanding laboratories in1995.

 - Highly complex tests – usually non-automated or complicated tests requiring considerable clinical judgment, such as microbiology tests or cross-matching of blood.

 Joint Commission standards and CLIA regulations require that a laboratory be enrolled in a CMS-approved proficiency testing program for all regulated tests conducted by the laboratory.
-Annually, laboratories must report verification of annual enrollment in a proficiency testing program to The Joint Commission.
 CLIA requires that a laboratory’s proficiency testing results be monitored on an ongoing basis by The Joint Commission.
+The Joint Commission will contact the laboratory to request a Plan of Action if unsuccessful proficiency testing has been identified for a regulated analyte.
+The Joint Commission receives unsuccessful proficiency test data via an electronic link with CMS.

 - Questions about The Joint Commission Laboratory Accreditation process and pricing, email us at .